monarc91/RattleSnake/README.md

      -d <dictionnary> list of words
      -c <case> lower:1 Camel:2 UPPER:3 ALL:4
      -o <order> normal <or> reverse <or> all
-     -n <speed in k/s> Calcul the number of possibility and time to test them (coming soon)
+     -t for france add department fixed like 91230 or all department's zip with 91 -n <speed in k/s> Calcul the number of possibility and time to test them (coming soon)

    # command: